3ship/glitch/README.md

 ## Followed List Import

-In addition to the -i flag, glitch can also mass import a list of channel names from a file.
+In addition to the -i flag, gnitch can also mass import a list of channel names from a file.

 Place entries (one per line) in `~/.config/gnitch/followed`

-Glitch will resolve the Channel IDs on startup.
+Gnitch will resolve the Channel IDs on startup.